 - Inquire about networking events and groups in the city of interest; never underestimate the power of networking.

 - Attend industry or sector-specific conferences or summits in the target market, even if only virtually.
 It will then be fundamental to demonstrate cultural sensitivity, adaptability and resilience.

 - Improve cross-cultural communication skills.
 Bilingualism or multilingualism lends to achieving cultural fit at multinational companies, which are continuously breaking free from physical geographies and defined markets.

 How can the platform help you to find the global career of your dreams?

-All students and alumni have access to the MDH GetHighered platform.
+All students and alumni have access to the MDH GetHighered External link. platform.

 − If you are one of our students or alumni, GetHighered offers you thousands of global job opportunities, graduate programs and internships.
 Furthermore, you have access to one of the world’s leading assessments, our masterclass series, monthly live CV Clinics, country career guides and virtual events, including those organized by companies and organizations to meet our talent, says Pablo Camacho Sanhueza who is head of internationalisation at the School of Business, Society and Engineering at MDH.